 - A casual talent show

-- A semi-formal closing banquet for participants and their parents/guardians
+- A semi-formal closing banquet for participants, and their parents/guardians

-Each year, approximately 1,200 YCS applications are received from public and independent high schools throughout Southern California – 250 students, one from each high school on the list, will be selected, representing a wide variety of strengths in the fields of scholastic, athletic, musical and theatrical accomplishments.
+Each year, approximately 1,200 YCS applications are received from the public and independent high schools throughout Southern California – 250 students, one from each high school on the list, will be selected, representing a wide variety of strengths in the fields of scholastic, athletic, musical and theatrical accomplishments.
 Applicants:

 Are current high school Juniors (rising seniors)